mogryzko/NBA-Defensive-AI/README.md

 ```
 python main.py [Player_Name]
 ```
-an animation plotting an actual defensive event will pop up.
+An animation plotting an actual defensive event will pop up.
 AI is in red, offensive ball handler is in black, and real life defensive player is in gold

 For example: